-The main indicator for determining the health of the engine power system is the fuel pressure in the fuel rail.
+The main indicator for determining the serviceability of the engine fuel system is the fuel pressure in the fuel rail.

 - unstable engine operation;